 Actions: Read our best advice on how to pay down debt, increase your credit score, and pay off student loans.
-Buy a Budgeting and Debt Planning coaching session.
+Buy a Budgeting and Debt Planning session.

 Investing: Women don’t invest as much of their money as men do, even adjusted for women’s lower wealth (and Black families only invest half of what white families do).
 Since historically wealth compounds, women are not just behind, but falling further behind.

-Actions: Sign up for a free webinar on how it all works.
+Actions: Sign up for a free workshop on how it all works.
 Learn more about when a good time to invest might be.
 Keep protesting for racial justice, because the racial wealth gap keeps Black families from investing and building generational wealth.

 Real estate: Women pay more for housing and get less out of it.
 And 72% of white households own homes, compared to 41% of Black households and 47.5% of Latinx households.

 Actions: Get help deciding whether now’s the right time to buy.
-If you’re an Ellevest Executive member, we’ve got an investing goal for that.
 Call your legislators to tell them to take action against the Black property tax and predatory mortgage lending.

 The pink tax: No, we’re not talking about women frivolously spending more, so forget the fact that 65% of articles on women and money in popular media tell us that we spend frivolously.
 The pink tax is because we are expected to spend on things like hair and makeup, and because service providers like dry cleaners charge us more.
 It costs women an average of an extra $1,531 a year.

 Actions: Sign a petition to ban the pink tax.
-Schedule a budgeting and spending coaching session to work around it.
+Schedule a budgeting and spending session to work around it.
 Call it out every time you see it.
 (Every damn time.)